sharpton/shotmap/README.md

     Forces slave nodes to use local scratch space (i.e., /scratch) when running processes on the compute cluster.
 When disabled, all distributed shotmap tasks will read/write using --rdir, which may create I/O bottlenecks on the cluster.
 Talk to your system administrator before disabling!

+* **--scratch-path** (Optional) DEFAULT: /scratch

+  --scratch-path=/data/

+  Not all remote clusters use the same path structure to indicate the location of the machine's scratch space.
+Use this variable to specify the location of the scratch space on your remote machine.

+* **--use-array** (Optional) DEFAULT: ENABLED

+  Should shotmap use array jobs when invoking SGE?
+The answer is probably yes, but you might check with your system admin.

+  Disable by invoking --nouse-array.

+* **--cluster-config=/PATH/TO/LOCAL/CLUSTER/HEADER/FILE** (Optional argument) NO DEFAULT

+  Example: --cluster-config=data/cluster_config.txt

+  Your SGE distributed compute cluster may require that specific job-level variables be properly set for successful execution.
+  These variables can be made available through the header section of the queue submission script (denoted by #$ -option value).
+  You can point to a file that includes such a header, which shotmap will prepend to the submission scripts that it creates.

+  Note that this may be unnecessary for your cluster.
+Also, options that you normally invoke at the commandline when executing qsub can be included here using the aforementioned format)

+* **--remote-bash-source=/PATH/TO/REMOTE/SOURCE/FILE** (Optional argument) NO DEFAULT

+  Example: --remote-bash-source=/remote/home/user/.bashrc

+  The location of a file on the remote machine that includes the bash settings needed to operate the remote environment.
+  During our troubleshooting, we noticed that while some remote machines will load the bash variables when commands are called via ssh, others will not.
+So, when shotmap executes a command on the remote machine via ssh, it first sources the file that this option points to so that the bash environmental variables are properly configured for successful execution.

 ###TRANSLATION/GENE CALLING METHODS:

 * **--trans-method=STRING** (REQUIRED) DEFAULT: --trans-method=prodigal